 There were several discussions on how the leaves were constructed.
 They could have been enameled, a popular design element from this time period in jewelry.
 We decided to make them rose gold.

 I have been carving wax since 1991.
 I love the medium, hard plastic like wax is my favorite.
 You can really get exactly what you want in the wax.
 Once cast, you can still make changes in the metal.
 But my philosophy is do all the work in wax it is a lot easier to carve wax them file metal.

 With the casting and finishing process behind us, the rest of the project went smoothly.
 We soldered on the three leaves using extra soft solder.
 It was the last of the soldering we would do on this piece.

 We always keep the client in on the design process.
-We believe in communication the entire way.
 Often with these complex designs once you go down a certain path there is really no going back, if you make a mistake in metal you are starting all over.

 The gown was being restored and prepped for a costume collection exhibit.
 My client wanted to see how the pendant would look.
 So in between soldering we tried the pendant on the bodice.
 It was better than we had hoped for.
 It was a perfect match.

-Then we sent it off to the plating company.
-We had selected a rich 18 karat gold finish to complete our Victorian re-creative pendant.
+We had selected a rich 18 karat yellow and rose gold finish to complete our Victorian re-creative pendant.

 Click here to see the final Completed Project.